anchann/angularjs-typescript-e2e/README.md

 # AngularJS in TypeScript with working httpBackend-mocked E2E tests

+## Towards TypeScript in generator-angular

+I've started working on getting TypeScript, along with some of the other nice tidbits from this project, into yeoman's generator-angular.
+You can see the ongoing work here: https://github.com/anchann/generator-angular

 ## What this project is

 * A sample of how one can structure a real-world large app written in AngularJS